Jefferson County, Illinois

 His descendants are scattered but two continue to live in Jefferson County.

 time in the elementary schools of Mt.
 Vernon.
 James C. Warren, grandson of

-Mallie, is a school teacher and farmer living in Farrington Twp. with his wife and son.
+Mallie, is a school teacher and farmer living in Farrington Twp. with his

-when he came with his parents to Illinois.
-He taught school for several winters, and
+years old when he came with his parents to Illinois.
+He taught school for

-acquired from sleeping on the ground, disabled him.
+rheumatism, acquired from sleeping on the ground, disabled him.
 He and

 his brother, Meredith, got together enough money to pay a substitute to

 who died in 1972 at the age of 98.

 and Vina Gowler lives in Opdyke.
 All are children of Alluna.
 The fourth

 SOURCE: FACTS AND FOLKS HISTORY OF JEFFERSON COUNTY